ThePritrax/GraphicsPage.github.io/README.md

-# GraphicsPage.github.io
+# Graphics Page
-My Graphic Design Portfolio.
+This is my Graphics Design Portfolio.
+Hoping it reflects my passion and cretivity.